lread/clj-reflector-graal-java11-fix/README.md

 Do NOT distribute this library as part of libraries or applications that are run with a JVM.
 Use it for compiling to native binaries only.

-E.g. to produce an uberjar that is fed to `native-image` you can do:
+E.g. for a leiningen project, to produce an uberjar that is fed to `native-image` you can:

 ``` shell
 $ lein with-profiles +native-image do clean, uberjar